Emergency Preparedness Step 3 – Preparing For House Fires

 There are two types of smoke detectors: ionization and photoelectric.
 Basically, make sure you either have both kinds, or dual sensor ($24 and up) smoke alarms.
 It is best if they are interconnected so that when one goes off, they all go off.

-How smoke detectors are powered: by your home electrical system and/or batteries.
+Smoke detectors are powered by your home’s electrical system and/or batteries.
 If they are powered by your home electrical system (hardwired), they will also have a backup battery which ought to be changed yearly.
 If solely powered by battery, they will either be powered by a disposable 9-Volt battery, which should be replaced yearly, or a long-life lithium battery, which should last about 10 years.
 You don’t replace the batteries in the lithium battery powered alarms…you replace the entire alarm after 10 years.

-Where smoke detectors should be: Inside and outside each bedroom/sleeping area, on every level of the home.
+Smoke detectors should be inside and outside each bedroom/sleeping area, on every level of the home.
 They should be installed on the ceiling or high on the wall.

 Maintenance of Smoke Detectors